matterich1992/Closure-Practice/README.md

 # Closure-Practice

-Demonstration of Scope anf returning functions.
+Demonstration of Scope and returning functions.
 Creation of private variables using Module Patterns